srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Under **Pricing tier**, select **Standard**.

    > **Note**:  Choosing the standard pricing tier enables _Kafka_.
 The Event Hubs for Kafka feature provides a protocol head on top of Azure Event Hubs that is binary compatible with Kafka versions 1.0 and later for both reading from and writing to Kafka topics.
-You can learn more about Event Huibs and Apache Kafka [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).
+You can learn more about Event Hubs and Apache Kafka [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).
 We will not be using Kafka in this lab.

 1. Leave **Make this namespace zone redundant** unchecked.